Understanding Access Modifiers in C#

 Private Protected Access Modifier:

-The private protected access modifier is a combination of the private and protected keywords.
+The private protected access modifier is a combination of private and protected keywords.
 We can access members inside the containing class or in a class that derives from a containing class, but only in the same assembly.
 If we try to access it from another assembly, we will get an error.

 Example: